akim-malyshchyk/FeatureCloud-imaging/README.md

 VGG16|val|0.43676|0.94917|
 VGG16|test|0.44639|0.94726|

-Here is are very strange AUC values, maybe we made some mistakes while computing average weights.
+Here we can see strange AUC values, maybe we made some mistakes while computing average weights.

-These are metrics for local model from client_2 on 2 parts of data.
+These are metrics for local model from `client_2` on 2 parts of data.

 model|dataset|AUC|ACC|
 --------|-----|-------|-------|